The Fundamental Skill of Answering Questions Effectively

-Does the lawyer want you to P-A-S so that you can put the case or organization at risk, which will then translate into increased billable hours?
-No. Although that's a bit tougher to answer (especially the part about more billable hours), the lawyer tells you to P-A-S so you can protect the organization.
+Does the lawyer want you to pause-answer-stop so that you can put the case or organization at risk, which will then translate into increased billable hours?
+No. Although that's a bit tougher to answer (especially the part about more billable hours), the lawyer tells you to pause-answer-stop so you can protect the organization.

-If this advice offers protection in a court of law, why wouldn't it offer similar protection in a court of public opinion when someone is answering questions from a print reporter, or when a presenter is answering questions from a hostile community group, a semi-hostile management team or a board of directors?
+If pause-answer-stop offers protection in a court of law, wouldn't it offer similar protection in a court of public opinion when someone is answering questions from a print journalist, or when a presenter is answering questions from a hostile community group, a semi-hostile management team, or a board of directors?

 Communicate More Effectively

-But beyond that, P-A-S enables someone to communicate more effectively.
-Quite simply, by asking more questions the person receiving the information can better educate themselves about the topic in question to create better understanding.
+But beyond that, pause-answer-stop enables someone to communicate more effectively.
+By asking more questions, the person or people receiving the information can better educate themselves about the topic in question to create better understanding.

-About a year ago, my wife and I decided to put ceramic tile in our entranceway and kitchen.
+Some years ago, we decided to put ceramic tile in our entranceway and kitchen.
 We were undecided about whether to do the job ourselves or to hire a contractor.

 In fact, he simply answered each question and stopped talking, waiting patiently for the next question.

 Actually, I didn't ask great questions.
-I was simply given the opportunity to ask a lot of questions -- which I would never have gotten if the person answering did not P-A-S.
+I was simply given the opportunity to ask a lot of questions -- which I would never have gotten if the person answering did not pause-answer-stop.

 We ended up hiring someone to install the tiles, so some could argue that he lost a sale and didn't achieve his organization's objectives.
 However, that's short-sighted.
 The reason?
-Based on that experience, my local Home Depot is my first stop whenever I'm even thinking about any kind of improvement to our home.
+Based on that experience, this local Home Depot is my first stop whenever I'm even thinking about any kind of improvement to our home.
 I don't know who's coaching them, but I have been pleasantly surprised by the ability of a number of their staff to answer questions clearly, concisely and effectively.

 The same applies to other situations.
 Want a reporter to trust you?
 Want the management team or board of directors to trust that you'll deliver?
 Want to be more transparent?
 Teach yourself the same simple tactic.